AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/14_generators.md

 // Object { value: undefined, done: true }
 ```

-As you can see when we called `.throw()` the `generator` returned us the error and finished even though we still had one more `yield` to execute.
+As you can see when we called `.throw()`, the `generator` returned us the error and finished even though we still had one more `yield` to execute.

 &nbsp;